Skip to content

 7 February - 25 May 2025

-This exhibition is made in collaboration with Ribe Kunstmuseum and the Art Museums of Skagen.
+The exhibition is a collaboration with Ribe Kunstmuseum and Art Museums of Skagen.

 Viggo Johansen: The Artist’s Self-Portrait with Palette in Hand and Wife, Martha, by his Side, 1898, Ribe Art Museum